 Most donors are able to return to their normal activities one to two days after retrieval.
 As said before, you may also experience some mild after-effects of the procedures, like constipation, cramping, or bloating.
 This is why you need to plan your schedule to make sure are do not have any major school obligations for a day or two post-retrieval.

 Get Your Support Network Ready

 One of the most important things to do when preparing for egg donation is to make sure you will be well catered for before, during, and after the process.
-Speak with your family, close friends, and colleagues about the egg donation and ensure that you have a solid support system.
+Speak with your family, close friends, and colleagues about the donation process and ensure that you have a solid support system.
 You will need someone to follow you to appointments, take you home after the egg retrieval procedure, or just share your feelings with.

-Egg donation can be a bit stressful process given all the requirements but there’s also this peace of mind that comes with knowing you have people that got your back.
+Oocyte donation can be a bit stressful process given all the requirements but there’s also this peace of mind that comes with knowing you have people that got your back.

 We understand that egg donation can seem complex and challenging, especially if you are doing it for the very first time.
 Our experts at Lucina Egg Bank will be happy to answer any questions you have got along the line.
 Our caring case managers are available to see you through your egg donation journey.

 Simply fill the application and we will get in touch within 72 hours.